lquayle88/quicKM/www/about.md

 Elliott holds a B.Sc. in Computer Studies and has accrued over 30 years expertise in the field of database construction and management, as well as extensive IT technical support experience working within the NHS.

 Having retired in 2014, Elliott spent much of his time involved in charity support and fund-raising.
-Since meeting Dr Quayle at a charity event in 2019, Elliott has been volunteering his IT expertise to become a driving force behind the realisation of the quicKM concept, being responsible for data acquisition, data curation and site testing.
+Since meeting Dr Quayle at a charity event in 2019, Elliott has been volunteering his IT expertise to become a driving force behind the realisation of the quicKM concept, being responsible for data curation and site testing.